bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/ai_instructions.md

 - No client-side fallback, guessing, or omitted logic is allowed.
 All flows must be preserved exactly as described.
 - All event flows, payloads, and state changes must be mapped in events.md and events.js, and all state changes must be documented in this folder.
 - Any deviation from these flows is a bug and must be corrected immediately.
-- All PlayerStats—including evasion—are always individual.
-Party or group members do not share stats or modifiers; each entity (player or AI) uses only their own stats for all calculations (damage, defense, evasion, etc.), regardless of party or group membership.

 ### PvP Encounter Flow
 - PvP encounters follow the same turn-based pattern as PvE, but both sides are player-controlled.